natyusha/ShokoRelay.bundle/README.md

 - Run in a terminal `rescan-recent.py` to trigger a Plex rescan of the 5 most recently added series in Shoko.
 - Change the number of recently added series (from 1-99) to rescan with an argument when 5 isn't enough:
   - `rescan-recent.py 20` would rescan the 20 most recently added series
-- Append the argument "import" `rescan-recent.py import` if you want to force shoko to import unrecognized files instead.
+- Append the argument "import" `rescan-recent.py import` if you want to force shoko to import unrecognized files.
+- Append the argument "remove" (rescan-recent.py remove) if you want to force Shoko to remove missing files incl.
+MyList.
 </details>

 ### [watched-sync.py](https://github.com/natyusha/ShokoRelay.bundle/blob/master/Contents/Scripts/watched-sync.py)